 Although prices have come down dramatically, setups will still set you back several thousands of dollars.

 Prices for solar batteries largely depend on the storage size, and cost around $1,000 - $2,000 per kWh storage capacity.

-A solar battery system may take several years to pay off and is only one part of the equation.
+A solar battery setup may take several years to pay off and is only one part of the equation.
 You can reduce the time it will take to pay off by installing smart software that gets the best value from your solar battery.

-Your electricity bill will reduce because with a smart home energy management system installed you won’t be relying on as much energy from the grid and you can store the solar energy you’re producing during the day to use at night.
+Your electricity bill will reduce because with a smart home energy management setup installed you won’t be relying on as much energy from the grid and you can store the solar energy you’re producing during the day to use at night.

 Also any excess solar power you produce can be sold and used to offset your electricity bill.

 How much will you save by adding a solar battery?

 Recent research from Solar Choice found that by adding a solar battery most people received between 9-16 per cent return-on-investment and an ABC article reported that a family of four in Sydney cut their electricity bill by 90 per cent after adding a solar battery setup.